Trade-Related Aspects of Intellectual Property Rights: Everything You Need to Know

 This public health problem was discussed in a Ministerial Declaration that was adopted at the Doha Ministerial Conference in 2001.
 The Declaration emphasized that TRIPS shouldn’t prevent any WTO members from protecting public health, even if that meant allowing compulsory licenses.
 Even if this does occur, however, under-developed countries might not have the ability to import compulsory-licensed pharmaceuticals.
 Specifically, Norway has been a big advocate on public health issues, and believes that compulsory licensing should be allowed in its country.
 An agreement was finally signed in 2003, which provides a waiver in relation to the TRIPS Agreement.
 It specifically allows pharmaceuticals that are manufactured under a compulsory license to be imported into poor countries that lack production capability.
 This waiver then became permanent language in the TRIPS Agreement, meaning that Agreement was fully amended to allow the exportation of such drugs.

 If you need help learning more about trade-related aspects of intellectual property rights, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.